-As you think ahead about busier times in your practice, it's important to have a plan to treat patients for sports-related injuries—even if you don't have a “sports chiropractic” practice.
+As you think about your practice, it's important to have a plan to treat patients for sports-related injuries, even if you don't have a “sports chiropractic” practice.

 Posted in Risk Management on Thursday, April 2, 2020

-Many doctors are using their downtime due to coronavirus restrictions to plan for future patient needs, and sports chiropractic has been an area of increased focus for DCs.
-It's important to consider how your practice may be affected by patients who have sports-related injuries.
+Sports chiropractic has been an area of increased focus for many DCs.
+It's always important to consider how your practice may be affected by patients who have sports-related injuries.

 More Knowledge is Beneficial